Fact: Out of all the natural disasters in the United States, floods are the most common.

 Do Your Homework

-Before anything else, find out what your area's risk level is.
+The first step in how to prepare for a flood is to find out what your area’s risk level is.

 You can learn this from the National Weather Service.
 They’re in charge of circulating flood watches and warnings.
 The NWS shares these on platforms like public radio, NOAA weather radios, and local TV channels.